(Listed alphabetically by award.)

 Blanche Cole Gloss Memorial Scholarship (1988)

-Because of her family's long association with Upper Iowa University, Blanche Cole Gloss established this scholarship to be given to a deserving student.
+Because of her family's long association with Upper Iowa University, this scholarship was established in memory of Blanche Cole Gloss, to be given to a deserving student.

 Thomas Parker Goebel and Helen Goebel Scholarship (1993)